chadkluck/serverless-deploy-pipeline-atlantis/scripts-cli/README-CLI.md

 Before you begin make sure you have Python installed, know the answers to the questions you will be prompted for (Prefix, permission boundaries, account ID, etc), and have access to execute the AWS CLI commands `iam create-role`, `iam put-role-policy`, `cloudformation create-stack`, and `cloudformation describe-stacks`.
 If you do not have access to execute these commands you can provide an administrator the generated CLI commands and input files.

-When you execute the scripts instructions for filling out the prompts will be provided including "help" options.
-After executing the scripts  CLI input and command files will be generated and stored in the `/scripts-cli/cli/iam/` and `/scripts-cli/cli/cfn/` directories.
+When you execute the scripts, instructions for filling out the prompts will be provided including "help" options.
+After executing the scripts, CLI input and command files will be generated and stored in the `/cloudformation-pipeline-template/pipelines/` and `/iam-cloudformation-service-role/roles/` directories.

-The scripts themselves do nothing other than provide copy-paste CLI commands and CLI input files that would normally be created by hand.
-The scripts just assist in automating the input file generation process and tagging.
+The scripts only provide copy-paste CLI commands and CLI input files and DO NOT execute the commands.
+They simply assist in automating the input file generation process and provide consistent creation, management, and tagging of your service role and deployment pipeline stacks.

 ## Create Service Role using AWS CLI

 You will need to create a service role to use for creating the CloudFormation stack that manages your pipeline.

-While you can manually update and apply the policy templates found in the `/iam-cloudformation-service-role/` directory, the scripts in this `/scripts-cli/` directory can assist in consistent creation, management, and tagging of your service role and deployment pipeline stacks.

 (Note: Depending on your Python installation, you may need to use `python` or `python3` to invoke the script.)